samarthd007/Simple-Full-Stack-Task-Manager/README.md

 Enter coommand "npm init" Before starting to run the project

+Then enter "npm install" to install required node modules

 create a file called .env in the main folder and include your own Mongo Database URL in the name of "MONGO_URI"

 start the project by command "npm start"